-- (a) your employment ends after you are vested but before you are eligible for retirement or disability: - (b) you leave your Contribution Accumulation in the retirement fund; - (c) you are rehired three years after your employment ended; and - (d) when your employment ends again, you are age 55 with 25 years of Service, making you eligible for special early retirement.
-"Special early retirement" is described on page 19.
+- (a) your employment ends on January 15, 2011 after you are vested but before you are eligible for retirement; - (b) you leave your Contribution Accumulation in the retirement fund; - (c) you are rehired on January 15, 2014 three years after your employment ended; and - (d) when your employment ends again, you are age 50 with 20 years of Service, making you eligible for special early retirement.
+"Special early retirement" is described on page 20.

-Assume also that your benefit, based on your Career Compensation or your Career Monthly Compensation and Credited Service, as applicable, during your first employment period, was \$200 per month and that your benefit, based on your Career Compensation or your Career Monthly Compensation and Credited Service, as applicable, during your second employment period, is \$600 per month.
-When you retire at age 55 you can start to receive your monthly benefit of \$600 right away.
-But, depending on your Career Compensation or your Career Monthly Compensation and Credited Service, as applicable, earned during your first period of employment, you may not be able to start your benefit of \$200 per month until you are age 65 (or age 55 on a reduced basis).
+Assume also that your benefit, based on your first employment period, was \$400 per month and that your benefit, based on your second employment period, is \$800 per month.
+When you retire at age 50 you can start to receive your monthly benefit of \$800 right away.
+But, depending on your Credited Service, if applicable, earned during your first period of employment, you may not be able to start your benefit of \$400 per month until you are age 65 (or age 55 on a reduced basis).

-In this case, you will need to file two benefit election forms with the Retirement Office.
+In this case, you may need to file two benefit election forms with the Retirement Office.
 When you retire, you will file one benefit election form for the benefit you earned during your second employment period.
-You will file a second benefit election form for the benefit you earned during your first employment period when you are eligible to receive that benefit.
-See "When You Can Retire - When Payments Begin" on page 20 and "Forms of Benefit Payments - Obtaining Your Benefits" beginning on page 30 for more information on receiving your payments and filing your benefit election forms.
+You may need to file a second benefit election form for the benefit you earned during your first employment period when you are eligible to receive that benefit.
+See "When You Can Retire - When Payments Begin" on page 22 and "Forms of Benefit Payments - Obtaining Your Benefits" on page 33 for more information on receiving your payments and filing your benefit election forms.

-If you leave your Contribution Accumulation in the retirement fund when your employment ends, and you are hired or rehired two or more years later, you will not be able to request a refund of your initial Contribution Accumulation if you become eligible for special early retirement (see "When You Can Retire - Special Early Retirement - Rule of 80" on page 19).
+If you leave your Contribution Accumulation in the retirement fund when your employment ends, and you are hired or rehired two or more years later, you will not be able to request a refund of your initial Contribution Accumulation if you become eligible for special early retirement (see "When You Can Retire - Special Early Retirement - Rule of 70" on page 20).